security-notes/infobyte-faraday-wiki/Searcher.md

          'actions': ["--UPDATE:severity=med"]
     }

-### Rule description
+#### Rule description

+We can take a look at the following table that contains a brief description of every field.
 Each rule has optional and mandatory fields, it depends on our purpose:

 |  			Field 		      |  			Description 		                                                                                                                                                                                                                      |  			Mandatory 		 |  			Examples 		                                                                                                                                                                               |  			Allowed values 		               |
 |--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|